circleci/circleci-docs/jekyll/_cci2/pipelines.md

 - Cloud
 ---

-This document provides a summary of the Pipelines page in the CircleCI app and documents some of the changes to the CircleCI user interface.
+This document provides conceptual information on CircleCI pipelines, as well as introducing some pipelines features.

 ## Overview
 {: #overview }

-You may have noticed some changes to CircleCI's web interface lately.
-We have some exciting changes that are rolling out regarding how your builds are being grouped and the user interface that presents that information.
-Let's begin by stating what a **Pipeline** is.

-**Pipelines** represent the entire configuration that is run when you trigger work on your projects that use CircleCI.
+**Pipelines** represent the entire configuration that is run when you build your CircleCI projects.
 The entirety of a `.circleci/config.yml` file is executed by a pipeline.

-When visiting your CircleCI dashboard you will be presented with the recent pipelines that have run in your organization/account.
+When visiting your CircleCI dashboard you are presented with the recent pipelines that have run in your organization/account.

+## Run a pipeline
+Pipelines can be run in several ways.
+Each method is described below.

+###
+Every time a commit is pushed to your code repository on a branch that has a `.circleci/config.yml` file included the pipeline will run.

+### From the CircleCI app

+### Using the API

 ## Jobs, tests, artifacts
 {: #jobs-tests-artifacts }